 In the Rogue Valley, by the Rogue River we are The Rogue Traders - a 100% farmer and women owned business in Oregon

-The Rogue Traders is the label and brand that we sell our products under, we are based at Greyback Farm, our families seven acre farm in Southern Oregon.
+Tartlet Bar & The Rogue Traders are the label and brand that we sell our products under, we are based at Greyback Farm, our families seven acre farm in Southern Oregon.

 We believe in the small farm sustainable food movement, supporting our family farm and other small farms in Oregon and California (our route between the farm and the city).

 We started with our Rogue-raised pastured duck and chicken eggs and our 100% grass-fed pastured lamb.
 We no longer raise lamb or sell eggs.
 The parents wanted to travel more in the winter months and having animals no longer fit into their lifestyle.

 We create TARTLET COLLECTIONS - frozen, savory, vegetarian meals.
 The tartlets are a complete meal or can be a side dish to any meal.
 Made by hand and primarily from the produce we grow using organic and sustainable farming methods.
 Our ultimate goal is to grow all of the produce used in our products.
 We source from certified organic and small farms following organic and sustainable farming methods.

 We are developing The Rogue Traders to be as sustainable as possible.